Mark-Daemon/blog/data/posts/week_notes/week_notes_3.md

 with Malthusianism).
 His involvement in the Corn Laws is also interesting - but back to Comparative Advantage.
 Regarding Comparative Advantage, Ricardo stipulates certain conditions.
 A major one being that capital is immobile, as otherwise this would lead to offshoring (prescient).
-During the Corn Law debates he also argued that not placing tariffs on foreign corn would lead to winners (consumers vs producers), and as such a gradual transition would be preferable.
+During the Corn Law debates he also argued that not placing tariffs on foreign corn would lead to winners and losers (consumers vs producers), and as such a gradual transition would be preferable.
 However, I was surprised to not find any mention of potential geopolitical risks.

 One of the book's authors, Tyler Cowen, similarly finds Comparative Advantage to be somewhat lacking (see